NodeBB/docs/src/templates/installing/os/template.md

 This installation guide is optimized for
 **{{name}} {{version}}** and will install NodeBB with MongoDB as the database.
 Fully patched LTS and equivalent **production** versions of software are assumed and used throughout.

+**Confused?** &ndash; A simpler guide for Ubuntu 18.04 with lots of screenshots can be found [on the NodeBB Blog](https://blog.nodebb.org/how-to-install-nodebb-on-digitalocean-ubuntu-18-04/).

 ### System Requirements

 - **Memory**: Installing NodeBB's dependencies may require more than 512 megabytes of system memory.
 It is recommended to [enable a swap partition](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04) to compensate if your Linux system has insufficient memory.